tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 ![Crater Lake](https://user-images.githubusercontent.com/25497706/66488626-38b8f300-ea7c-11e9-9d10-98831fd190aa.png)

 #### Flow accumulation
 From the flow accumulation Grid difference data, both ASTER and SRTM data seem to be more accurate when the flow accumulation is small than when the flow accumulation is large.
-This makes sense because a small mistake may accumulate to a large one as the flows accumulate.
+This makes sense because a small mistake may accumulate to a large one as flows accumulate.